previsionio/prevision-component-template/README.md

 You want to create a custom component to be use in a Prevision.io pipeline.

+A custom component is a piece of code mostly use for transforming dataset.

 ## General setup

-In order to build a component and use it as a custom component in a pipeline, you gonna use at least 3 files :
+In order to build a component and use it as a custom component in a pipeline, you need 3 files :

 - A Dockerfile
 - A yaml description file
 - A python src code with arguments

-Note that only the Dockerfile and yaml file are mandatory
+Note that only the Dockerfile and yaml file are mandatory.

+A default Dockerfile is provided and you do not need to modify it for simple component.
+For more complex components, with many modules, you could have to.

 ## What you going to do ?